 Memory Cards & Brands To Consider Avoiding

 Also, avoid the Sandisk Ultra – Old Version.
 The card ran very hot and it’s performance when testing was all over the place.
-And in fact, avoid Old Versions of any card on Amazon.
-I think some have been labeled old even since I’ve purchased these so I’ll try to update as much as I can.

 There is also Patriot and Netac Pro.
 I don’t know much about these brands so I wouldn’t trust them either.

-But of course, if there is a great sale, you can always buy them to see if they work.
+If there is a great sale, you can always buy them to see if they work.
 Just make sure to test them out before going on your great adventure.

 Memory Cards & Brands You Can Trust

-The only brands that have never given me problems in my years of doing memory card speed tests are, Sandisk, Lexar, Kingston and Samsung.
-Transcend cards have given me some problems in Sony cameras but usually they are also very good and they make some really nice cards.
+The only brands that have never given me problems in my years of doing memory card speed tests are, Sandisk, Lexar, Kingston, and Samsung.
+Transcend cards have given me some problems in Sony cameras but usually, they are also very good and they make some really nice cards.

-I have a 16GB Kingston card that I’ve tested and works fine, but I didn’t have time to order a 64GB card before leaving town for a month.
+I have a 16GB Kingston card that I’ve tested and worked fine, but I didn’t have time to order a 64GB card before leaving town for a month.
 I’ll update when I get back.